Desalination: Temperature swing solvent extraction

 Temperature Swing Solvent Extraction (TSSE) uses a solvent instead of a membrane or high temperatures.

 Solvent extraction is a common technique in chemical engineering.
 It can be activated by low-grade heat (less than 70 C, which may not require active heating.
 In a study, TSSE removed up to 98.4 percent of the salt in brine.
 A solvent whose solubility varies with temperature is added to saltwater.
 At room temperature the solvent draws water molecules away from the salt.
 The water-laden solvent is then heated, causing the solvent to release the now salt-free water.

 It can desalinate extremely salty brine up to seven times as salty as the ocean.
 For comparison, the current methods can only handle brine twice as salty.

 Wave energy

 A small-scale offshore system uses wave energy to desalinate 30–50 m^{3}/day.
 The system operates with no external power, and is constructed of recycled plastic bottles.

-Plants
+In wartime

+Particularly in water-stressed regions such as the Middle East, desalination plants are vital civilian infrastructure that are protected under the laws of war, such as Article 54 of Protocol I to the Geneva Conventions and the Berlin Rules on Water Resources.
+Deliberate attacks on desalination infrastructure have been described as war crimes.

+Use around the world

 Trade Arabia claims Saudi Arabia is producing 7.9 million cubic meters of desalinated water daily, or 22% of world total, as of 2021 year's end.